-Pour a HOT salt solution ~60°C/140°F, preferably potassium chloride (KCI) solution (Myron L pH/ORP Sensor Storage Solution) - HOT tap water with table salt (NaCl) will work fine - in the sensor well and allow to cool.
+Pour a HOT salt solution ~60°C/140°F - a potassium chloride (KCI) solution such as Myron L® pH/ORP Sensor Storage Solution is preferable, but HOT tap water with table salt (NaCl) will work fine - in the sensor well and allow to cool.
 Retest.